alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     es_flight['trip_logs'].df.head(3)

-For every log item the time index is ``date_scheduled``.
-At this time, we know the scheduled departure and arrival times, as well as what route will be flown.
-However, we don't know the rest of the information about the actual departure/arrival times and the details of any delay at this time.
+For every trip log the time index is ``date_scheduled``, which is when the airline decided on the scheduled departure and arrival times, as well as what route will be flown.
+We don't know the rest of the information about the actual departure/arrival times and the details of any delay at this time.
 However, it's possible to know everything about how a trip went after it has arrived, so we can use that information at any time after the flight lands.

 Using secondary time index, we can indicate to Featuretools which columns in our flight logs are known at the date the flight was scheduled and which are known at the time the flight lands.